pokt-network/pocket/docs/devlog/devlog8.md

 **Date Published**: June 5th, 2023

+We have kept the goals and details in this document short, but feel free to reach out to @Olshansk in the [core-dev-chat](https://discord.com/channels/553741558869131266/986789914379186226) for additional details, links & resources.

 ## Table of Contents <!-- omit in toc -->

 - [Iteration 17 Goals \& Results](#iteration-17-goals--results)